vista-/vrnetlab/xrv9k/README.md

 should be good to go.
 The resulting image is called `vrnetlab/vr-xrv9k`.
 You can tag it with something else if you want, like `my-repo.example.com/vr-xrv` and then push it to your repo.
 The tag is the same as the version of the XRv9k image, so if you have xrv9k-fullk9-x.vrr-6.2.1.qcow2 your final docker image will be called vr-xrv9k:6.2.1

 It's been tested to boot and respond to SSH with:

  * xrv9k-fullk9-x-7.2.1.qcow2

+The interface alias format supported on this image is `[InterfaceType]0-0-0-X`, where X is the port number. `InterfaceType` can be one of the following:

+ * `GigabitEthernet`
+    - Can be shortened to `Gi`
+ * `TenGigabitEthernet`
+    - Can be shortened to `TenGigE` or `Te`